 Argentina’s leisurely, family oriented culture contrasts America’s fast-paced, more distant culture, Maxam said.

-“In Argentina, they like to sit around, just enjoy peoples’ company and talk,” Maxam said.
+“In Argentina, they like to sit around, just enjoy peoples’ company and talk,” said Maxam.
 “It kind of takes all the crazy things students have going on and shrinks it down to your bare necessities.
 It puts things in perspective.
 You really understand what you need and what’s important in your life.”

 The second and longest part of the trip is the backpacking portion, which usually takes place in a remote location.
 This year, students will backpack in the Patagonia region.
 During class time at Miami, students learn how to use harnesses, about mountaineering and how to take safety precautions for that portion of the trip.
 They look at possible dangers in case studies and discuss the solutions.